Quasi-compact group schemes, Hopf sheaves, and their representations: Extensions of abelian varieties by affine group schemes

 \begin{prop} Let $M$ be a monoid scheme, $G$ a reduced group scheme and $f:M\to G$ a quasi-compact dominant morphism of monoid schemes.
 Then $f$ is flat. \end{prop} \pf If $M$ is a group scheme, this result is proved in \cite[Proposition II.1.3]{kn:dperrin1}.
-A careful inspection of the proof presented therein, shows that it is still valid for $M$ a monoid scheme.
+An inspection of the proof presented therein, shows that it is still valid for $M$ a monoid scheme.